Resources – includes Safety for Backyard Pools

-- Clean wounds carefully wiping away any dirt by using a cotton cloth that is sprayed with disinfectant or by rinsing with cold water.
+- Clean wounds carefully wiping away any dirt by using a cotton cloth that is sprayed with disinfectant or by rinsing it with cold water.
 Pat the area dry before applying a clean dressing.
 If an object is imbedded in the injured person, do not remove it.
-Wait for the Emergency Medical Service to remove it.
+Wait for the Emergency Medical Team to remove it.

 - Keep your First Aid Kit up-to-date and replenished with supplies.

 I like the earthy, sweet smell of the forested ground, listening to birds sing as they flit and flutter from tree to tree, and the vision of colourful flowers as they peek through the blanketed greenery - and then ZAP!

 A mosquito is biting your ankle, and while you flail about trying to avoid more bites, you brush against poison ivy, which just happens to be right beside a hidden ledge of loose rocks.
 Such is the plight of an avid but unprepared hiker!
 From serenity to mania within a moment's notice.

 Hikers can enjoy the wonderment of nature with good safety guidelines and preparations.

 - Before you start on your hike, it's a good idea to do some research first.
 Once you have found your destination of choice look for trail hikes, activities, 'must see' areas, printable maps and contact information of Park Rangers that can inform you of safety and environmental issues, i.e. plants, insects, animals, insecure land areas, etc.